Implied terms: Supreme Court confirms the test

 5. It must not contradict any express term of the contract.

 There was some controversy and debate over whether the law in this area was changed by the 2009 Privy Council case of Attorney General of Belize v Belize Telecom 1 WLR 1988.
 In this case, Lord Hoffman suggested that implying terms was part of the construction of the contract.
-In summary, he said that the only question to answer regarding the implied term is whether that is what the contract, read as a whole against the relevant background, would reasonably be understood to mean.
+In summary, he said that the only question to answer regarding implied terms is whether that is what the contract, read as a whole against the relevant background, would reasonably be understood to mean.

 In the M&S case, Lord Neuberger, who gave the leading judgment, said that the traditional conditions (listed above) represent a clear, consistent and principled approach.
 However, he made the following six additional points: